vivaria/edisonrul.ing/README.md

 ## DIMENSION JAR

 *   This card should say "FLIP: Both players can remove from play up to 3 cards from their opponent's Graveyard.", not "up to 3 monsters".
-*   You can use "Dimension Jar's" effect for zero to three cards, so even if your opponent has less than 3 cards in his Graveyard you can still use "Dimension Jar's" effect.
+*   You can use "Dimension Jar"'s effect for zero to three cards, so even if your opponent has less than 3 cards in his Graveyard you can still use "Dimension Jar"'s effect.
 *   When "Kycoo the Ghost Destroyer" is on the field and "Dimension Jar" is activated, the controller of "Kycoo the Ghost Destroyer" can remove their opponent's cards in the Graveyard from play.